tavantzo/yii-opauth/README.md

 Add the composer autoloader into Yii.
 (If you haven't already) edit the `yiic.php` and `index.php` and add the following lines
+Note: Please skip this step if you are already using a different way to autoloading composer files.
 ```php
 <?php
 ...